Travel Reviews, Approvals, and Restrictions

 See the University of Rochester’s International Travel and Program Development Policy (PDF) for more information.

-- University-sponsored or supported travel to high-risk destinations is not restricted.
-However, faculty and staff members are encouraged to seek advice from the Manager for International Travel and Security to develop steps to help mitigate risks.
+- University-sponsored or supported travel to high-risk destinations is not restricted unless traveling with students.
+However, faculty and staff members are encouraged to seek advice from the Director of Global Travel Risk Management to develop steps to help mitigate risks.

 Access to Benefits